Creative Writing

 Two smiling students working with books on a table

 Pursuing the Creative Writing degree at Ringling College means joining a group of writers passionate about stories.
-Students benefit from craft instruction from practicing writers/teachers and close interactions with visiting authors, scholars, and publishing professionals.
+Creative Writing majors benefit from craft instruction from practicing writers/teachers and close interactions with visiting authors, scholars, and publishing professionals.
 Creative Writing classes cover historical, contemporary, and digital literary forms, with a global perspective.
 Most important, Ringling College students learn by doing.
 Opportunities to try out a wide range of writing are here from day one.

 Three students collaborating by a large whiteboard wall